 This autoimmune disease is also more prevalent in women.
 It is characterized by attacking the blood, and forming fibrotic and scar tissue.
 Testosterone helps relieve the scarring by reducing inflammation in the blood vessels.

 This autoimmune disease presents when the myelin sheath, which covers nervous system tissue, is attacked and damaged.
-Because testosterone can help modulate inflammation, it can help stop the progression of the disease or put it in remission.
+Because testosterone helps modulate inflammation, it may help stop the progression of the disease or put it in remission.

 Both of these syndromes arise from a disordered immune system.
-Testosterone can help modulate both diminished and excessive immune system activity, and can be a key component in the treatment of either condition.
+Testosterone can help modulate both diminished and excessive immune system activity, and may be a key component in the treatment of either condition.

 Both estrogen and testosterone can have a dramatic impact on stopping the progression of these diseases.
 Early treatment seems to be a key factor of success.

 This is the medical term for the muscle and tissue wasting and frailty that we associate with aging.
 The question facing Dr. Maupin was: Could intervention with hormones in the very elderly make a difference?
-Little is understood about first using hormones in the 80s but Dr. Maupin found, to her delight, that testosterone restoration could make an astounding difference in quality of life.
+Little is understood about first using hormones in the 80’s.
+However, Dr. Maupin found that testosterone restoration could make an astounding difference in quality of life.